ukf/ukf-meta/mdx/uk/README.md

 * The `test` aggregate declares the `alg` namespace on the document element, rather than on each `<DigestMethod>` or `<SigningMethod>` element.

+* The `test` aggregate adds `<EncryptionMethod>` elements with AES128-CBC to SPs that have no block encryption methods listed

 ### `cds-all` Aggregate vs. Production Aggregate